kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 ![Screenshot](images/screenshot719.jpg)

 ---
-Added a Linux operating System to my level RMM platform to manage.
+Adding a **Linux operating System to my level RMM platform to manage.

  I used Install new agent, Yes Selecting Linux and Copied the One-line Command to linux (Ubuntu terminal) using Sudo to update and then paste the Command.
 Easy & Fast.

 * I’m controlling 4 devices from one platform.